pongrut/Machine-Learning-Capstone-Project/capstone_proposal.md

 This project will use ssd_mobilenet_v1_coco pre-trained detection models[[7]](#ref) as the transfer learning base for the Dummy Card Detection Model.
 The performance of ssd_mobilenet_v1_coco is 21 mAP which is the subset of the MSCOCO evaluation protocol.
 However, the most popular metric uses for evaluating the quality of object detection is Mean Average Precision (mAP) on the protocol of the PASCAL VOC Challenge 2007[[8]](#ref).
 Therefore, this project benchmark model will base on the PASCAL VOC 2007 metrics and to match the benchmark model fairly with benchmark model.

 The benchmark model is Dat Tran's Raccoon detector[[9]](#ref) performance at the best score of 0.8 `mAP@0.5IOU`.
 The Raccoon detector uses 160 images for training and 40 images for evaluation.
-The Dummy Card detector model is expected to score at 0.8 `mAP@0.5IOU` as same as the Raccoon detector but use 900 images for training and 100 images for evaluating.
+The Dummy Card detector model will be expected to score at 0.8 `mAP@0.5IOU` as same as the Raccoon detector but use 900 images for training and 100 images for evaluating.